ma2gedev/power_assert_ex/README.md

 end
 ```

-useful command to replace `use ExUnit.Case`
+### protip: useful command to replace `use ExUnit.Case`

 ```bash
 $ git grep -l 'use ExUnit\.Case' | xargs sed -i.bak -e 's/use ExUnit\.Case/use PowerAssert/g'
 ```

-## How to use other framework depending on ExUnit such as ExSpec or ShouldI
+## How to use with other framework depending on ExUnit such as ExSpec or ShouldI

 ### ExSpec